-The wellbeing and aesthetics industry is growing rapidly which means training standards and regulations must keep the pace to ensure successful businesses and patient safety.
-In the anti-ageing market the injectible serum, Botulinum Toxin – more commonly known as BOTOX®, has become one of the top procedures for the effective treatment of fine lines and wrinkles.
+The wellbeing and aesthetics industry is growing rapidly which means that getting training on the right Botox course is more important than ever.
+The Botox training must keep pace with the standards and regulations in the industry to ensure patient safety.
+In the anti-ageing market the injectable serum, Botulinum Toxin – more commonly known as Botox, has become one of the top procedures for the effective treatment of fine lines and wrinkles.
 Once the preserve of the rich and famous, this wonder-treatment now has a long track record of success and safety – making it a highly desirable procedure for a more youthful and healthy appearance.

-More and more healthcare professionals are becoming qualified in aesthetics practices.
-Offering BOTOX® as part of a clinic’s services is now an expectation due to the high demand from those with even moderate incomes.
+More and more healthcare professionals are becoming qualified in administering Botox Injections and other aesthetic practices.
+Offering anti-wrinkle injectables as part of a clinic’s services is now an expectation due to the high demand from those with even moderate incomes.
 Once qualified and well practiced, it is a straightforward procedure and highly lucrative for any business.

 Rather than just meeting regulation requirements (see updated 2016 HEE Guidelines), MATA Courses gives you the added value of plenty of in-depth, hands on practice which we believe is critical for professional confidence and patient trust.

 The way we structure our training – a blend of online learning and practical sessions for both Foundation and Advanced Levels – ensures a fully comprehensive understanding for Industry Qualification Level 7.
 This is a unique approach and one that our customers tell us works perfectly.

 Our tutors for this qualification are experts in aesthetics, with a great deal of tutoring experience in the industry.
 And what’s more, our support team are always on hand for any questions and assistance you may require following your training.